Skip to main content

 Today is spring weather, so I decide to walk along the Rhine.

-Ludwig van Beethoven goes through my mind during this: Did he also like to walk alone to think, perhaps to compose in his head?
-I think of my first attempts to draw 'sound carpets', see the water ripples on the current flood and the elongated silhouettes of the trees on the ground - all patterns and repetitions - like a carpet or a symphony.
+Ludwig van Beethoven crosses my mind: Did he also like to walk alone to think, perhaps to compose in his head?
+I think of my first attempts to draw 'sound carpets', see the ripples on the current high water and the elongated silhouettes of the trees on the ground - all patterns and repetitions - like a carpet or a symphony.

 I see lines/drawings in the waves, did Beethoven 'see music' in them?

-On the way back, I notice for the first time a station of the 'BTHVN Story', No. 6 'Rheinufer' with an old illustration of the Siebengebirge.
+On the way back, I notice a station of the 'BTHVN Story' for the first time, No. 6 'Rheinufer' with an old illustration of the Siebengebirge.
 I quote a part of it: From Vienna, Ludwig van Beethoven wrote to his Bonn friend Franz Gerhard Wegeler in 1801:

-"My homeland, the beautiful area where I first saw the light of the world, is always so beautiful and clear to me as when I left you.
-In short, I will consider the time as one of the happiest events of my life, where I can see you again and greet Father Rhine.'
+'My homeland, the beautiful area where I first saw the light of the world, is always so beautiful and clear before my eyes, as when I left you.
+In short, I will consider the time as one of the happiest events of my life, when I can see you again and greet Father Rhine.'

 (Photo: private)